scionsamurai/tonights-review/README.md

 ## Philosophy and Approach

 Jim believes in continuous learning, best practices, and a problem-solving approach.
-Through Tonights Review Blog, the aim is to simplify coding concepts and inspire fellow developers on their coding journey.
+Through Tonights Review, the aim is to simplify coding concepts and inspire fellow developers on their coding journey.

 ## Disclaimer